What is an ACH Payment?

 Can you send ACH transfers internationally?

-An alternative is to send your transfer using a third party provider like Wise or OFX.
-In this case you can often pay the provider locally in USD with an ACH (bank) transfer, and the provider will then deposit the money into your recipient’s account in the destination country.
-More on that later.
+A great alternative is to send your transfer using a third party provider like Wise or OFX.
+In this case you can often pay the provider locally in USD with an ACH (bank) transfer (or another payment option like debit or credit cards), and the provider will then deposit the money into your recipient’s account in the destination country.
+We’ll explain more on that later.

 Go to WiseGo to OFX